alexott/databricks-nutter-repos-demo/README.md

 Because we have several pipelines, the it's makes sense to define [variable group](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups) to store the data that are necessary for execution of tests & deployment of the code.
 We need following configuration properties for execution of our pipelines:

 * `databricks_host` - the [URL of your workspace](https://docs.databricks.com/workspace/workspace-details.html#workspace-instance-names-urls-and-ids) where tests will be executed (host name with `https://`, without `?o=`).
 * `databricks_token` - personal access token for executing commands against the workspace.
 Mark this variable as private!
+Note that if you're using Azure DevOps to host repository, then you need to use AAD token instead.
 * `cluster_id` - the ID of the cluster where tests will be executed.

 The name of the variable group is used in the [azure-pipelines.yml](azure-pipelines.yml).
 By default its name is "Nutter Testing".
 Change the [azure-pipelines.yml](azure-pipelines.yml) if you use another name for variable group.